 Most importantly, Mother Seton knew that in this sacrament, Jesus sees our hearts longing to be in relation with him.
 He cleanses and rebuilds the temples of our souls with love and mercy, not rage.

 CAITLIN SICA received her MA in Theology from the University of Notre Dame.
-She currently teaches Theology at Bishop Guertin High School in Nashua, NH.
-You can read more of Caitlin’s writing at www.caitlinsica.com.
+You can learn more about Caitlin, and read her writing at www.caitlinsica.com.